chin3nu/Pig-Game/README.md

-# Pig-Game app is developed using JavsaScript
+# Pig-Game app is developed using JavaScript